pulumi/pulumi-dotnet/README.md

 ﻿# .NET Language Provider

 A .NET language provider for Pulumi.
+Use your favorite .NET language to write Pulumi programs and deploy infrastructure to any cloud.

 ## Installing the [nuget](https://www.nuget.org/packages/Pulumi) package
 ```